DewofyourYouth/DewofyourYouth.github.io/_posts/2018-09-16-grep-notes.md

 history | grep "git commit" | grep "dotfile"  # narrows it down further
 ```

 grep -P is for Perl compatible regular expressions on Linux
 grep -P "\d{3}-\d{3}-\d{4}" names.txt returns phone numbers in names.txt (3 digits then "-" then another 3 d then "-" then 4 d).

+Soon I'll publish my notes on Regular Expressions and some more advanced examples.